mebusy/notes/dev_notes/ML_机器学习_SystemDesign.md

 ##### recommended approach

-- Start a simple algorithm that you can implement quickly Implement it ant test it on your cross-validation data.
+- Start a simple algorithm that you can implement quickly
+  - Implement it and test it on your cross-validation data.
 - Plot learning curve to decide if more data , more feature , etc, are likely to help.
 - Error analysis: Manually examine the examples(in `cross validation` set) that your algorithm made errors on.